Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

    b.
 Select the *jumpvm* resource from the list of resources in the *Resource Group*.
 The public IP address is displayed in the *Resource Overview*.

-2. Using the Public IP address, ssh to the jumpvm:
+2. Using the Public IP address, SSH to the jumpvm:

     ```
    ssh -I <public key pem file> AzureUser@<jumpvm public IP address>